greyversarex/bunyod-tour-production/replit.md

 ## Overview

-Bunyod-Tour is a comprehensive tour booking platform designed for Central Asia (Tajikistan, Uzbekistan, Kazakhstan, Turkmenistan, Kyrgyzstan).
-Its primary purpose is to simplify the booking of tours, hotels, and guides, offering secure multi-payment options, multilingual support (Russian/English), a robust administrative panel, a user review system, and flexible component-based pricing.
-The platform aims to become the leading, most reliable, and user-friendly solution for the region's tourism sector, benefiting both travelers and service providers.
+Bunyod-Tour is a comprehensive tour booking platform for Central Asia (Tajikistan, Uzbekistan, Kazakhstan, Turkmenistan, Kyrgyzstan).
+It simplifies tour, hotel, and guide bookings, offering secure multi-payment options, multilingual support (Russian/English), a robust administrative panel, user reviews, and flexible component-based pricing.
+The platform aims to be the region's leading, most reliable, and user-friendly solution for tourism, benefiting both travelers and service providers.

-## Deployment Workflow (ВАЖНО!)

-**Рабочий процесс развертывания:**
-1. **Replit** - среда разработки, где улучшается и обновляется код
-2. **GitHub** - репозиторий для хранения кода (обновляется из Replit)
-3. **Timeweb** - продакшн сервер, где работает боевой сайт
-4. **update.sh** - скрипт на сервере Timeweb для обновления из GitHub

-**Процесс обновления:**
-1. Разрабатываем/исправляем код в Replit
-2. Коммитим и пушим изменения в GitHub
-3. На сервере Timeweb запускаем `./update.sh` для получения обновлений

-**Важно:** Сайт полноценно работает в продакшене на Timeweb.
-Replit используется только для разработки!

 ## User Preferences